 Acrobatic Gymnastics (previously called Sport Acrobatics) is a sport based on gymnastics in which a team of gymnasts work together to perform acrobatic moves in combination with dance moves to form various figures.
 All routines are performed to background music.

 The main objective of the sport is to perform three types of routines,

-In Acrobatic Gymnastics, each routine is judged based on three components, artistic, execution and difficulty.
-Artistic component looks for choreography and moves in sync to music.
+In acrobatic gymnastics, each routine is judged based on three components, artistic, execution and difficulty.
+The artistic component looks for choreography and moves in sync to music.
 Execution looks for technical aspects of the routine, and the Difficulty component looks for the degree of difficulty of the moves performed.